 RAW depends on user feedback to get better.
 If you have questions, find bugs, or think a part of this tutorial is unclear, please let the developers know.
-The best way to do this is via the RAW google group: http://bit.ly/rawhelp

 You can find additional developer contact information on the RAW website: https://sourceforge.net/projects/bioxtasraw/